CNAG-Biomedical-Informatics/convert-pheno/docs/download-and-installation.md

         * `libssl-dev:` This package is part of OpenSSL, which provides secure socket layer (SSL) capabilities.
 For SSL/TLS related tasks in Perl, you can use modules such as IO::Socket::SSL or Net::SSLeay, but these modules also require OpenSSL to be installed on the system.

-    The software is implemented in `Perl` language and packaged as a Perl Module in the Comprehensive Perl Archive Network (CPAN).
-See the description [here](https://metacpan.org/pod/Convert::Pheno).

-    To install it, we'll be using `cpanminus` (with sudo privileges):
+    To install the software we'll be using `cpanminus`.
+We'll be using `sudo` privileges for the sake of simplicity):

-        sudo apt-get install cpanminus
+        sudo apt-get install cpanminus libbz2-dev zlib1g-dev libperl-dev libssl-dev

     Then, to install the module (system level):